 Day 7 – November 12, Friday

-Leave for a morning game drive at 6.15 after a cuppa tea/coffee.
+Leave for a morning game drive at 6.15 after your tea or coffee.
 It’s the best time for a game drive with more chances of seeing the big cats in the cool of the day.

 You may wish to treat yourself to a thrilling balloon safari at sunrise with a champagne breakfast on landing.
 It’s a novel way of game watching catching an eagle’s eye view of the land and life below.
 NOTE: Extra charge of $400 USD.

 The rest will return for breakfast at 9 a.m.

 The morning is at leisure with an invited guest – Dr Elena Chelysheva of the Mara-Meru Cheetah project.
 She will give some fascinating insights into the spotted cat whose global population in the wild is less than 10,000 today compared to 100,000 a century ago.
 Kenya is a stronghold for these cats.

 After lunch, Dr Chelysheva will accompany us on the afternoon game drive and introduce us to some of the cheetahs she knows identified by their whisker and spot patterns.
 This is your introduction to becoming a citizen scientist.

 We’ll return to camp for sundowners and dinner with entertainment by Maasai dancers on your last night in the African bush.

 OVERNIGHT: Masai Mara Ngenche Safari Camp

 This is your day to wake up later and enjoy a leisurely breakfast at 8 a.m.

 At 10 a.m. we’ll leave for the day for a game drive to the mighty Mara River which gives life to the park.
 It’s wide berth and flowing waters have been home to generations of the river horse aka the hippo.
 We will be at the western extreme of the reserve overlooking the Siria escarpment.